-The President's Honor Roll recognizes academic achievement at the completion of each semester.
-Inclusion on the list is awarded to all full-time students who, during that term, have earned a grade point average of 3.80 to 4.00 on course work of at least 12 hours during the fall and spring terms and 12 total college credit hours during Summer Terms A, B and C combined.
+The President's Honor Roll recognizes outstanding academic achievement at the completion of each semester.
+Inclusion on the list is awarded each term to full-time students who, during that term, have earned a GPA of 3.80 to 4.00 on course work of at least twelve (12) college credit hours during a fall or spring term, or six (6) college credit hours during a summer term.